crypto-king404/crypto-king404/README.md

 ---

 ## About Me
-I’m a James Scholar majoring in Mathematics & Computer Science at the University of Illinois at Urbana-Champaign, with prior honors coursework in Computational Data Science at Penn State.
+I’m a undergrad majoring in Mathematics & Computer Science at the University of Illinois at Urbana-Champaign, with prior honors coursework in Computational Data Science at Penn State.
 My passion lies at the intersection of advanced ML techniques and high-performance financial systems—whether that’s fine-tuning LLM pipelines for sentiment analysis or architecting low-latency data services for trading applications.

 ---